Perry Williams (running back): 1967 season

 During the 1967 season, Williams at fullback teamed with Leroy Keyes at halfback and Mike Phipps at quarterback to lead the Boilermakers to a record of 8-2, a season high ranking of No. 2 and a win vs. No. 1 Notre Dame.

 Williams was named 1st Team All-Big Ten in 1967.

 1968 season

-The 1968 season was nearly to the 1967 season.
+The 1968 season was nearly identical to the 1967 season.
 The Boilermakers were 8-2 again, Phipps, Keyes and Williams highlighted the offensive attack; the Boilermakers spent 4 weeks as the No. 1 team in the country.
 Williams was named 1st Team All-Big Ten in 1968.

 Following his Purdue career, Williams was named to the 1968 East-West Shrine Game in San Francisco, CA and the 1968 All-American All-Star game in Tampa, FL.

 Williams played for the Green Bay Packers from 1969 to 1973 and the Chicago Bears in 1974 and then moved to the World Football League and spent the 1975 season with the San Antonio Wings.